zenml-io/zenml/examples/kserve_deployment/README.md

 EOF
 ```

-Use curl to send a test prediction API request to the server:
+Use `curl` to send a test prediction API request to the server:
+ a test prediction API request to the server:

 ```bash
 SERVICE_HOSTNAME=$(kubectl get inferenceservice sklearn-iris -n kserve-test -o jsonpath='{.status.url}' | cut -d "/" -f 3)